jesseditson/remote-skip/README.md

 - git push heroku
 - `./serve`

-Requests to `yourappname.herokuapp.com/skip` will now trigger a popup on your local machine, and after approving or 15 seconds, the song will be skipped.
+Requests to `yourappname.herokuapp.com/skip?user=somename` will now trigger a popup on your local machine, and after approving or 15 seconds, the song will be skipped.

+This is especially useful when coupled with the included hubot script - when installed, your coworkers can now skip songs that you put on.
+Of course this could be abused, so the script allows you to deny any reuest for 15 seconds.

 Supported music players:
 ====